NAG-DevOps/speed-hpc/src/README.md

 conda deactivate
 conda env remove -p /speed-scratch/$USER/YOLO
 ```

 ### Run Interactive Script

-File `yolo_submit.sh` is the speed script to run video example to run it you follow these steps:
+File `openiss-yolo-interactive.sh` is the speed script to run video example to run it you follow these steps:
 1. Run interactive job we need to keep `ssh -X` option enabled and `xming` server in your windows  working.
 2. The `qsub` is not the proper command since we have to keep direct ssh connection to the computational node, so `qlogin` will be used.
 3. Enter `qlogin` in the `speed-submit`.
-The `qlogin` will find an approriate  computational node then it will allow you to have direct `ssh -X' login to that node.
+The `qlogin` will find an approriate computational node then it will allow you to have direct `ssh -X` login to that node.
 Make sure you are in the right directory and activate conda environment again.
 ```
 qlogin
 cd /speed-scratch/$USER/openiss-yolov3
 conda activate /speed-scratch/$USER/YOLO
 ```
-4. Before you run the script you need to add permission access to the project files, then start run the script `./yolo_submit.sh`
+4. Before you run the script you need to add permission access to the project files, then start run the script `./openiss-yolo-interactive.sh`
 ```
 chmod +rwx *
-./yolo_submit.sh
+./openiss-yolo-interactive.sh
 ```
 5. A pop up window will show a classifed live video.

-Please note that since we have limited number of node with GPU support `qlogin` is not allowed to direct you to login to these server you will be directed to the availabel computation nodes in the cluster with CPU support only.
+Please note that since we have limited number of node with GPU support `qlogin` is not allowed to direct you to login to these servers you will be directed to the available computation nodes in the cluster with CPU support only.

 ### Run Non-interactive Script
 Before you run the script you need to add permission access to the project files using `chmod` command.